wheelroom/wheelroom/packages/gatsby-theme-wheelroom/README.md

 ## Types

-Looking at the data structure above you can understand why we needed the template plugin.
-Working on the template plugin we needed a way to know what fields were required.
+Developing the template plugin was a result of the data structure above.
+Working on the template plugin we needed a way to know what parts of a component were required.

+For example, a Contentful model like a page section requires a Graphql fragment.
-A Contentful block to be used within the Rich Text Editor for example would not need a Graphql fragment, whereas other Contentful models, like page sections, required one.
+A Contentful block to be used within the Rich Text Editor on the other hand, does not.

 This is why we defined six component types.
 All of which contain a Contentful model, but not all of them contain a query and/or a fragment.

-Three of the types define a graph query and a graph fragment:
+Three of the types define a Graphql query and a Graphql fragment:

 - page: for retrieving and creating root pages
 - subPage: for retrieving and creating subPages